 Year Group Topics Covered Vocabulary used

 Year 2 Life Cycles in Nature

+Recognise life cycles in nature.
 Change, grow, life cycles, control, baby, adult, fully grown.

 Growing from young to old

 Tell me about the natural process of growing from young to old and understand that this is not in my control.